KhronosGroup/glTF/specification/README.md

 #### Skin Instances

-A skin is instanced within a node using a combination of the node's `meshes`, `skeletons` and `skin` properties.
+A skin is instanced within a node using a combination of the node's `meshes`, `skeletons`, and `skin` properties.
 The meshes for a skin instance are defined in the `meshes` property.
 The `skeletons` property contains one or more skeletons, each of which is the root of a node hierarchy.
 The `skin` property contains the ID of the skin to instance.
 The example below defines a skin instance that uses a single mesh and skeleton.

 ```javascript
     "node_1": {